Hohenzoler/optyka/README.md

 ## Objects and Features:
 ### The app includes various objects:
-1. **Flashlight** - produces light that other objects interact with.
+1. **Flashlight** - produces light that other objects can interact with.
 2. **Mirror** - a rectangular object that reflects light.
 3. **Colored glass** - if a beam of light passes through it, the light changes color accordingly to the color of the glass.
 4. **Prism** - a triangular object that disperses and redirects light that enters it.
-5. **Custom-shaped mirror** - it's a regular mirror, but you can draw it so it has the desired shape.
+5. **Custom-shaped mirror** - it's a regular mirror, but you can draw it so it assumes the desired shape.
 6. **Lens** - magnifies or demagnifies light that enters it.

 ### The app also includes the following features: